Banking in ancient Rome: Nummularii

 The nummularii were a group designed to mint and test new currency.
-To do this they examined the metal which was used to make the coins using their senses and the patterns of the coins.
-They first appeared in the historical record in the 2nd century BCE as money-changers.
-By the 2nd century CE they began to provide loans, deposit currency, and operate bank accounts.
+To do this, they examined the metal which was used to make the coins using their senses and the patterns of the coins.
+They first appeared in the historical record in the 2nd century BC as money-changers.
+By the 2nd century AD they began to provide loans, deposit currency, and operate bank accounts.

-They ran a bank and put new currency into circulation and they removed foreign or old coins from circulation.
-Alongside this they could hold money, sell goods, work at auctions, maintain records, exchange currency, and make payments on behalf of their clients.
+They ran a bank and put new currency into circulation, and they removed foreign or old coins from circulation.
+Alongside this, they could hold money, sell goods, work at auctions, maintain records, exchange currency, and make payments on behalf of their clients.
 By the 3rd century, they were the last banking profession in ancient Rome, and they handled all banking affairs.

 Privileges and organization

 Roman bankers provided a wide variety of services.
 They would serve as cashiers and money changers, they could sell goods at auctions, and they could determine the material and quality of currency or open money bases.
 If this base was irregular or open then the banker was permitted to reinvest or reuse the client's money.
 Their activities were concluded and recorded with written agreements.

 In early Roman history most contracts were conducted orally, with witnesses used to confirm the legitimacy of the agreement.
 Later notaries were used to keep public written records of contracts.
 Roman bankers belonged to the plebeian or freedmen classes rather than the aristocracy.
-However they sometimes became very wealthy.
+They sometimes became very wealthy.
 Typically they organized themselves into groups of two or three members.
 Many children of these bankers achieved equestrian rank.

 Roman bankers were allowed to open bank accounts.
 These accounts were entered in a register.
 If a Roman was involved in a lawsuit, they were required to create these accounts.
 This was because these accounts were considered reliable proof in lawsuit cases.
 Bankers participated in the receptum argentarii, an agreement that involved three people: the banker, the client, and the third party.
 The banker would pay the money the client owned to the third party.

 Stipulation was common in ancient Rome: the debtor was questioned by the creditor in the presence of witnesses, about their willingness to pay back the debt.
 Written contracts were used to document the transfer of the creditor's loan to the debtor.
-These contracts were usually simple due to the illiteracy of the Roman population.
-Since Roman banks lacked any incentive to ensure that their client's deposits would remain safe during a bank run, they usually kept less in reserves than the full amount of their clients deposits; they were not required to insure their customers' deposits.
+These contracts were usually simple, due to the illiteracy of the Roman population.
+Since Roman banks lacked any incentive to ensure that their client's deposits would remain safe during a bank run, they usually kept less in reserves than the full amount of their clients deposits.
+They were not required to insure their customers' deposits.
 There was very little regulation of Roman bankers, with most banks and bankers relying on trust.
 This meant that the clients lacked any protection or safety net in the event of a bank run or a financial crisis.